-Are energy efficient homes more valuable for resale in Connecticut?
+Are energy-efficient homes more valuable for resale in Connecticut?

-More than 80 percent of homebuyers said they would pay more for home features that saved energy and trimmed utility bills, according to a recent survey by the National Association of Home Builders.
+“More than 80% of homebuyers said they would pay more for features that saved energy and trimmed utility bills”~ according to a recent survey by the National Association of Home Builders.

-Replace Your Windows with Energy Efficient Windows
+1) Replace Your Windows with Energy Efficient Windows

-Replace Your Entry Doors
+2) Replace Your Entry Doors

-Another way you can save money on energy bills is to replace your entry door with an energy efficient door.
+Another way you can save money on energy bills is to replace your entry door with an energy-efficient door.
 For example, nearly all Therma-Tru doors are Energy Star qualified and NFRC certified.
-Energy Star rated doors must insulate well and provide a complete seal.
+Energy Star-rated doors must insulate well and provide a complete seal.

-Upgrading or Installing a Skylight
+3) Upgrading or Installing a Skylight

-While many energy-efficient home improvements work their magic behind the scenes, an Energy Star-qualified skylight is front-and-center – it will saving energy and adding beauty to your home.
+While many energy-efficient home improvements work their magic behind the scenes, an Energy Star-qualified skylight is front-and-center – it will save energy and add beauty to your home.
 Skylights appeal to a homebuyers’ aesthetic senses and their innate passion for savings.
 Skylights are especially well received in kitchens and baths where they provide natural light, fresh air and privacy.
 A no-leak solar powered fresh-air skylight can help reduce electricity costs by providing passive ventilation and natural light.

-Energy efficient home improvements are great for resale – very appealing to homebuyers!
+Energy-efficient home improvements are great for resale – very appealing to homebuyers!